TranHHoang/cpphlang/test/lib/googletest/googletest/docs/advanced.md

 #### Generating an JSON Report

-googletest can also emit a JSON report as an alternative format to XML.
+googletest can also emitRaw a JSON report as an alternative format to XML.
 To generate the JSON report, set the `GTEST_OUTPUT` environment variable or the `--gtest_output` flag to the string `"json:path_to_output_file"`, which will create the file at the given location.
 You can also just use the string